SIMPLECPU V1D2 INSTRUCTION-SET #

 Figure 2 : basic instruction format

 A basic simpleCPU instruction is a 16bit fixed length instruction, with a 4bit opcode and a 12bit operand.
 To add more flexibility and functionality i could switch to a variable length instruction format e.g. instruction could vary in size, from 8bit to 64bit+ in length, depending on their requirements / operands etc. You can see an example of this type of micro-coded architecture in the simpleCPUv2 (Link).
 However, this approach significantly increases the complexity of the fetch-phase and control logic, therefore, making it more difficult for students to add new instructions.
 So i decided to stick with fixed length instructions.
-The downside of this is that you are limited to 16 basic instructions, which is enough to make a processor i.e. the simpleCPUv1a (Link), but its a little limited.
+The downside of this is that you are limited to 16 basic instructions, which is enough to make a simple processor i.e. the simpleCPUv1a (Link), but its a little limited.
 That is, the ideal teaching processor should NOT do everything a student whats i.e. some of those features are for the student to add, but equally it should not cause excessive frustration when programming like the minimalCPU :) (Link).
 Fortunately, there is space within the existing instructions to add additional bit-fields, to expand the functionality of some of the instructions.
 Consider the immediate addressing mode instruction format shown in figure 3.

 Figure 3 : immediate addressing mode instruction format